adikabintang/kolor-di-dinding/networking/ospf.md

 default reference bandwith = 10^5 Kbps
 ```

 For example, the FastEthernet bw is 10^5 Kbps and the Ethernet is 10^4 Kbps.
 The cost of FastEthernet is 1 and the Ethernet's is 10.
 FastEthernet is smaller, meaning it's a more economical path (faster).
+OSPF chooses a path with the smallest cost.

 If the OSPF network is too large, it can cause problems:

 1. Big LSDB, takes up space
 2. Big routing table, slow
-3. Too much LSA, flooding the network and too often re-calculating best path
+3. Too much LSA, flooding the network and makes re-calculation of best path too often

 **How to manage large OSPF network: Multi-area OSPF.**